MatthisV/ESILV_Mobile_Dev_Project/README.md

 ### API Key:
 The API key is hidden using C code in src/main/jni/keys.c, thanks to NDK.
 Using C means it can't be decompiled, but it could be accessed using a hexadecimal editor, but in order to further secure the APIKey, i encrypted it in base64, and entered a second "Fake" APIKey called "RealApiKey".

+### API connection:
+We access the api using volley, as the address is https, the connection is secure.

 ### Permissions:
 The app only requests Internet and biometric permission, Internet in order to access the API and accounts, and Biometric in order to secure the access to the app.